 It is hard to give detailed information on the strategies you should use during the node war since it really depends on the situation and you should use your instincts when deciding what to do.

-- Make sure to have a diplomat for your guild as well so you can make alliances and get information from guilds you temporarily ally with or have non aggression pacts with.
+- Make sure to have a diplomat for your guild so you can make alliances and get information from guilds you temporarily ally with or have non aggression pacts with.

 - Always make sure to utilize stun traps, either around your base, or you can use them in an area before you fight if you can get them to engage onto you.